rocketraman/basicmon/README.md

 # BasicMon - Really Simple Monitors for Java

-This software is based loosely on the javasimon project, which is itself based loosely on the JaMON project.
-Javasimon has many more features than BasicMon and is almost as fast, or in some cases faster (mostly with BasicMon statistics enabled).
-I highly recommend using javasimon, unless:
+This software is based loosely on the [Java Simon](https://github.com/virgo47/javasimon) project, which is itself based loosely on the JaMON project.
+Java Simon has many more features than BasicMon and is almost as fast, or in some cases faster (mostly with BasicMon statistics enabled).
+I highly recommend using Java Simon, unless:

   * your project has very basic timing requirements, or
   * the smallest timing overhead is required, or
   * you need to be able to select different timing implementations (i.e.use of atomic classes vs synchronized keyword) depending on your specific platform and concurrency requirements.

+This project grew from a test case I put together for [Javasimon Issue #21](https://code.google.com/p/javasimon/issues/detail?id=21) which reported that Java Simon confusingly included the time it took to obtain a lock to the timer reference, in the timing of the timed block itself.

 In any of these cases, BasicMon should suit you well.